-Between 2018 and 2021, I was show-runner and writer on the 8-part thriller PONIES for Submarine in the Netherlands, which is currently in production as SAFE HARBOUR.
+Between 2018 and 2021, I was show-runner and writer on the 8-part thriller PONIES for Submarine in the Netherlands, which has since been produced as SAFE HARBOUR.
+I am Associate Producer on that series.

-A graduate of the BBC New Writers Scheme and finalist of the Red Planet Prize, before writing full-time, I made short films, wrote lots of crime, horror and sci-fi scripts while working day jobs, as a subtitler, software developer, project manager and Apple technician.
+A graduate of the BBC New Writers Scheme and Red Planet Prize finalist, before writing full-time, I made short films, wrote lots of crime, horror and sci-fi scripts while working day jobs, as a subtitler, software developer, project manager and Apple technician.

 I’ll now switch to writing in the third-person…